LINs-lab/ttab/README.md

 ## News

+- August 2023: We released a collection of experimental setups to help you reproduce our paper results.
+Check more details in [issue #4](https://github.com/LINs-lab/ttab/issues/4).
 - August 2023: We released an improved pretraining script based on what we used in our project, which can cover all of benchmark datasets mentioned in our paper except ImageNet.

 ## Installation